janithl/janithl.github.io/.content/refactor-blues.md

 I always learn these lessons too late, when the chance for me to _act_ on them has already passed.
 But hey, maybe it'll come in handy someday.

+[^1]: I don't really mean _microservices_ here, though you could go for it if that makes sense for you.